-If you are looking for an easy to care for carpeting plant to add to your vivarium, consider Dwarf Sagittaria!
-It is an extremely undemanding plant that perfectly suits the purpose of filling in empty spaces.
-Sagittaria Subulata is very common in the aquarium world due to its hardiness and low care maintenance.
+If you are looking for an easy-to-care-for carpeting plant to add to your pond or aquarium, consider Dwarf Sagittaria!
+It is an extremely undemanding marginal plant that perfectly suits the purpose of filling in empty spaces.
+Sagittaria subulata is very common in the aquarium world due to its hardiness and low care maintenance.

-Scientific Name: Sagittaria Subulata
+Scientific Name: Sagittaria subulata

 Common Names: Dwarf Sagittaria, Needle Saggitaria, Floating Arrowhead, Awl-Leaf Arrowhead, Narrow-Leaved Arrowhead